2025–26 CONCACAF Series

-The 2025–26 CONCACAF Series is the first edition of the CONCACAF Series, a football international friendly tournament organised by CONCACAF.
-The tournament is meant to provide matches for member nations that were already eliminated from 2026 FIFA World Cup qualification.
+The 2025–26 CONCACAF Series was the first edition of the CONCACAF Series, a football international friendly tournament organized by CONCACAF.
+The tournament was meant to provide matches for member nations that were already eliminated from 2026 FIFA World Cup qualification.

 History

-At CONCACAF's 28th Extraordinary Congress in June 2025, it was announced that the confederation planned to hold an optional tournament for member nations that were already eliminated from 2026 FIFA World Cup qualification or not members of FIFA.
-The tournament, which would mimic the format of the inaugural FIFA Series, would provide meaningful matches for participants before the 2026–27 CONCACAF Nations League kicked off in fall 2026.
-Matches would take place at centralized locations with one location hosting each group in the November 2025 and March 2026 international match windows.
+At CONCACAF's 28th Extraordinary Congress in June 2025, it was announced that the confederation planned to hold an optional tournament for member nations that were already eliminated from 2026 FIFA World Cup qualification, as well as associations that were not members of FIFA.
+The tournament, which would mimic the format of the FIFA Series, would provide meaningful matches for participants before the 2026–27 CONCACAF Nations League.
+Matches took place at centralized locations, with one location hosting each group in the November 2025 and March 2026 international match windows.